 Relationships with CHI Health in Nebraska and Iowa and Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix have greatly enhanced health education and opportunities for our students.
 Through these affiliations, our world is expanding.
 In 2017, CHI Health and Creighton University opened the doors to a new academic health center with two campuses.

 As always, we value your partnership as we search for innovative ways to prepare physicians for an ever-changing health care environment.
-I encourage you to stay connected through the School of Medicine e-newsletter and social media accounts for news from your alma mater, and visit the Alumni Association website for updates on campus activities, Homecoming Weekend and regional events throughout the country.
+I encourage you to stay connected through the School of Medicine e-newsletter and social media accounts for news from your alma mater, and visit the Alumni Association website for updates on campus activities, Reunion Weekend and regional events throughout the country.

 We also welcome and very much appreciate your support of our students.
 With your generosity, you help extend Creighton’s legacy of leadership in medical education to the next generation of health care professionals.